eviltobz/Searchr/Notes.md

 ## MouseOver on Binary & System files to say what it's looking for?
 * current implementation is a differently-skinned checkbox, and that don't seem to have a tooltip property to set.

+## Add "Include folder patterns"
+* I wanted to search for stuff in "Interop" folders

 # .Net Framework 4.8 to .Net 5 Upgrade
 From some simple timings, the .Net 5 code was faster for big searches, but the Framework code was faster with a small search where drawing to the screen became a significant part of the run.
 This may be possible to improve by looking at how results are marshalled back to the UI thread.
 Or something.